 The wings are 95% finished at the factory, and have already been installed on your fuselage to set the alignment.
-Slide the wings onto the wing tube, fit the 4 plastic wing retaining nuts onto the M6 threaded aluminium wing dowels, and check for a perfect fit.
-You can sand the edges of the wing roots a little if needed.
+Slide the wings onto the wing tube and check for a perfect fit.
+You can sand the wing roots a little if needed.